 Looking to bring on someone to add two more hands to your business?
 Think about hiring a virtual assistant.
 As their name suggests, they usually work virtually, saving you the expense and overhead of an in-house employee.
 Zirtual will set you up with someone with the very skills your business is in need of.

 When we want to convey detailed information or tell a story in a course or webinar, our go-to choice of materials is a Prezi.
 Think PowerPoint presentations with a dash (or more) of jazz.

 Have you ever attended one of our webinars?
 If so, you know we use GotoWebinar for all of our web conferencing needs.
 It makes screen-sharing with big groups super easy, plus people who want to attend can register easily.
 GoToWebinar handles all the registration, login and reminder stuff so that you don’t have to lift a finger.
 We also really love the “hand-raising” feature inside the actual webinar.
 Click here to get your first month for free.

 When it comes to choosing a platform for your website, one of the biggest things to look for is available support and the community behind it.
 WordPress far outshines every other option in this regard, and wins our recommendation every time.
 There are tons and tons of both free and paid themes to choose from, just keep in mind that you’ll need to pay for your domain name and website hosting.

 Site Setup Kit is a comprehensive online course that gives you the know-how, tools and ongoing support to create and maintain a website that produces results.
-(You know how important that is if you’ve gone through Your Profitable Website).
 Site Setup Kit contains 5 in-depth modules that guide you through the process of setting up a website using WordPress.
 (See our glowing review of WordPress above.)